-Trees that might have started out small and manageable have a natural tendency to grow and mature so that, in time, branches overhang a property line.
-If the tree, or some of its branches, falls, the result may be severe damage to a house, a car, a boat, or other valuable property.
+Trees that might have started out small and manageable have a natural tendency to grow and mature so that, in time, branches might overhang a property line.
+If the tree, or some of its branches, falls, the result could be severe damage to a house, a car, a boat, or other valuable property.
 When that happens a few important facts and legal principles govern who's liable to cover the resulting costs.
 As discussed in this article, the key concerns are:

-Before you can determine who is liable for damage caused by a falling tree or branch, you need to know who owns the tree.
+Before you can determine who is liable for damage caused by a falling tree or branch, you need to know who actually owns the tree.

-If the trunk of the tree is on your property, you do; and if the trunk of the tree on your neighbors' property, they do, no matter how much of the canopy overhangs the property line.
+If the trunk of the tree is on your property, you own it.
+If the trunk of the tree on your neighbors' property, they own it, no matter how much of the canopy overhangs the property line.

 Some policies will acknowledge coverage for claims only if no negligence was involved; others will cover claims regardless of whether the policyholder has been negligent.
 Some policies cover only certain kinds of damage (damage to physical structures, for example, but not to the land around it).